nickmasca/cv-tailor/cv-tailor/README.md

 # CV Tailor

 CV Tailor is a Python application designed to help users customize their CVs according to specific job specifications.
-The application includes features for scraping job specifications, loading CVs from Google Docs, tailoring the CV using a locally hosted open-source language model, viewing changes as diffs, and saving the tailored CV in various formats.
+The application includes features for loading job specifications from a local PDF file or clipboard, loading CVs from Google Docs, tailoring the CV using a locally hosted open-source language model, viewing changes as diffs, and saving the tailored CV in various formats.

 ## Features

-1. **Job Specification Scraping**: Extract job specifications from a provided URL or PDF document.
+1. **Job Specification Loading**: Load job specifications from a local PDF file or clipboard.
 2. **CV Loading**: Load CVs directly from Google Docs using document IDs.
 3. **CV Tailoring**: Utilize an open-source language model to modify the CV based on the job specification.
 4. **Diff Viewing**: Present changes between the original and tailored CVs in a Markdown format for easy review and editing.
 5. **CV Saving**: Save the tailored CV as a PDF or update it in Google Docs.

 ## Project Structure